milesmcc/ArmorLib/README.md

 Easily scan files for threats to security and privacy.
 Available as a Rust crate or as a command-line utility.

-**ArmorLib is currently under heavy development.**

 ## Installation
 ArmorLib is still in alpha.
-It's not ready for installation yet.
+It's not yet available on Cargo, but you can install from source using `git clone https://github.com/milesmcc/ArmorLib.git`.

+## Documentation
+ArmorLib has near 100% documentation coverage, and offers both a comprehensive `rustdoc` and several getting started guides.
+Read the ArmorLib documentation [here](docs/README.md).

 ---